laperss/wasp_search_and_rescue/README.md

 [running the PDDL planner](https://github.com/laperss/wasp_search_and_rescue/tree/master/planning) and [adding apriltag position broadcasters](https://github.com/laperss/wasp_search_and_rescue/tree/master/tag_position).

-This repository contains code for controlling the drone.
-The main difficulty was the positioning of the drone, which in the end was solved with PTAM and Apriltags.
+This repository only contains code for controlling the _drone_.
+The main difficulty with the drone was the positioning, which in the end was solved with PTAM and Apriltags.
 Decision making was implemented with PDDL.

 ### Video demonstration
 A video demonstrating the implementation: